Transition Into A Highly Paid Industry Position Where You Can Still Do High-Quality, Meaningful Scientific Research

 - What you need to know about global R&D investments.

-Module #2 Industry R&D Day-To-Day & Relevant Skills
+Module #2 Industry R&D Day-To-Day Knowledge & Activities

 You understand academic life, but, more than likely, R&D positions are a mystery.
 To demystify the world of research and development and help you know what to expect, this module covers…